Please see below for frequently asked questions (FAQ's), general website policies cancellation policy and miscellaneous about massage therapy

 Massage comes generally after the primary healthcare providers (ambulance, ER, GP) check you out and give the ‘all clear’ that you are ok on your own.

-Generally speaking, I will ask you to wait a minimum of 72hrs before seeing me for a massage.
+Generally speaking, I will ask you to wait a minimum of 72hrs before booking with me for a massage.
 Why?
 During an accident or fall your body may get into a 'shock' and your pain-perception might be majorly off.

 I had it happen more then once that clients came in, stating they had an accident earlier that day and wanted a massage.
 After making sure they have been checked out by a physician or chiropractor, I usually explain about shock, nervous system, delayed onset of pain and so on and recommend to rebook in a few days.